-Netguru, a software development consultancy based in Poland, pride themselves on being masters of efficiency.
-It’s especially important when developing up to 60 concurrent projects with an international customer base and, behind the scenes, coordinating this work across a 200-person team of developers, project managers, designers, and account managers working from homes and offices all over the country.
+Netguru, an innovation consultancy based in Poland, pride themselves on being masters of efficiency.
+It’s especially important when developing up to 130 concurrent projects with an international customer base and, behind the scenes, coordinating this work across a 500-person team of developers, project managers, designers, and account managers working from homes and offices all over the country.

 Organizing principles: A channel for every process

 Being rigorous about processes helps Netguru deliver high quality projects on time and on budget.
-To make everything run smoothly, head of delivery Marek Talarczyk and his team have organized their Slack workspace to reflect all major aspects of their business operations.
+To make everything run smoothly, head of delivery Mateusz Czajka and his team have organized their Slack workspace to reflect all major aspects of their business operations.